public class KeyShare extends Extension implements java.lang.Cloneable

 Generally an (client or server side) application may not have to take care about the KeyShare extension because iSaSiLk uses default KeyShare values if no KeyShare extension has been set by the application.
 By default iSaSiLk uses the following groups -- if cryptographically supported -- and generates KeyShareEntries for them:

-entries and add the
+and KeyShare entries and add the

 groups/KeyShareEntries that shall be supported.
 The following example